 - Empathy — Understanding the needs of those you’re designing for.

 - Ideation — Generating a lot of ideas.
-Brainstorming is one technique, but there are many others.
+While brainstorming is one technique, there are many others.

 - Experimentation — Testing those ideas with prototyping.

 Design Thinking helps capture people’s needs, possibilities, and ideas for an advanced human-centered solution or product.

 Let’s see how we prepare students on their Design Thinking skills via BSD programs of learning.